 That perception of laziness, and the teachers’ and my parents’ frustration, they were fuelled by my lack of consistency in producing poor exam results – yes, that’s right, my lack of consistency in producing POOR results.
 I remember how I used to, out of the blue, suddenly decide to ‘turn it on’ and I’d score 80%-plus in Latin or Maths and, just as suddenly, I’d take my foot off the pedal and go back to getting 15%.
 Imagine how infuriating that was for my teachers and my parents!

-My performance in the Dame Allan’s Entrance Exam (1979) was interesting.
+My performance in my senior school Entrance Exam (1979) was interesting.
 I remember one of the papers was a French comprehension exercise.
 There was a French story and some questions on it, in French.
 I had to answer the questions but write the answers in English.
 I answered them in French (yes, I know, “Read the question”!!).
 I guess, technically, I should have got zero on that paper but the school just wanted to assess my competency in French and as I got all, or most, of the answers right, even in French, they deemed me extremely competent and were happy with my performance.
 I can’t remember but there must have been an English paper, maybe some science papers, and there was a maths paper.
-Apparently, I didn’t do well in that and the Head Master of the school, Fred Wilkinson, a good man, told me and my parents that whilst they were prepared to offer me a place at the school, they were going to keep me down a year.
+Apparently, I didn’t do well in that and the Head Master of the school, a good man, told me and my parents that whilst they were prepared to offer me a place at the school, they were going to keep me down a year.
 I don’t remember being bothered in the slightest and my guess is that my parents were just happy that I had been offered a place.

-I now know, however, that, deep down, being kept down a year must have really bothered me although I do not remember being concerned about it at the time because, in 1979 (I started at Dame Allan’s in January 1980), I was yet to ‘wake up’ and I was still oblivious to the importance of school and education.
-However, up to the time of my writing this abridged autobiography, I had not even told Yaf that I was held down a year.
+I now know, however, that, deep down, being kept down a year must have really bothered me although I do not remember being concerned about it at the time because, in 1979 (I started at the school in January 1980), I was yet to ‘wake up’ and I was still oblivious to the importance of school and education.
+However, up to the time of my writing this abridged autobiography, I had not even told wife that I was held down a year.
 As I have said, I was born in the month of June and the rest of my school year had their birthdays from September onwards – that meant that I kept quiet about my age between June and September but from September to June, there was nothing strange about my age.

 My educated guess is that my being held back a year, staying ‘down’ a year (all very negative terminology) did real and substantial damage to my already weak self-confidence.
-I think the only people who, before I ‘penned’ this, knew about this little secret of mine, were my parents, Tony and my old room mate at Clifton College (where I went for my Sixth Form years), Dayan (as in Moshe Dayan) Nahon.

 WAKE UP CALL: